sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 ---

-### Exercise 1.2: Verify the ADT MCP Server is Running
+### Step 1.2: Verify the ADT MCP Server is Running
 [^Top of page](#)

 > Check and confirm that the ADT MCP Server started successfully.